 One of the most iconic and contemplative attractions in New York is the 9/11 Memorial at Ground Zero, people come from all over the world to pay their respects.
 This memorial both immortalises the desolation of the past and provides hope for the future.
 Ground Zero is one of the best free things to visit in New York but can get very busy during the day so it is recommended to visit earlier in the day or evening.

 Times Square is one of New York’s most iconic attractions and is visited by millions of people each year.
 Visitors can take in the brilliant shining lights on the soring billboards, walk up the many steps or watch street performances with no charge.

-Book your Stay in New York with Us
+Book your Stay in New York City with Us

-SilverDoor Apartments is the world’s most trusted provider of corporate housing.
+SilverDoor Apartments is the world’s most trusted provider of corporate accommodation.
 Facilitating business travel on a global level, we offer over 250,000 apartments in over 90 different countries around the world.

-Let our extensive New York portfolio of corporate housing be your first port of call when you’re arranging corporate travel to New York.
+Let our extensive New York City portfolio of corporate housing be your first port of call when you’re arranging business travel to New York.